muilipato/Live-Speech-Transcription-using-Deep-Learning-/README.md

 # Live-Speech-Transcription-using-Deep-Learning-
-This is a flask web application that has live speech transcription powered by Neural Networks.
+This is a video conferencing web application that has live speech transcription powered by Neural Networks.
+The app is created using flask.